 Although their scores are fairly similar, DocuSign has ten times the amount of reviews that RightSignature has, so they’re far more thorough, and it would be easier for you to find reviews from like-minded users.

 Users often complain about issues with signature box customizations and temporary backups with RightSignature.

 DocuSign gets complaints about their limited number of signature options in their lower pricing tiers.

 The G2 software comparison site ranks both RightSignature and DocuSign at 4.5 out of 5 stars.
 78% of Gartner users recommend RightSignature, while 88% recommend DocuSign.

-We can clearly see that DocuSign has a slight edge over RightSignature when it comes to user reviews, both in number and in quality.
+We can clearly see that DocuSign has a slight edge over RightSignature regarding user reviews, both in number and quality.

 4. Use Cases/Case Studies